 Topic & preliminary program

-The prelimiary program of the effects forum is presented below.
+The preliminary program of the effects 2026 forum is presented below.
 Special emphasis is placed on the collaborative aspect of research.
 Thus, the program evolves around interdisciplinary and interactive problem solving tasks, which the participants will work on in groups and present to the others in the end.
 The topics of these case studies will be decided among the organizers with input from the industrial partners and present problems currently of high relevance.
 Fundamentals and a perspective on these problems will be provided by three invited speakers working in the areas of catalysis and/or reaction engineering.
 Additionally, the participants will present and discuss their own work in either a pitch presentation or in the poster session (subject to evaluation of the provided abstract).

 Invited speakers